THE PIRATE’S ALLEY FAULKNER SOCIETY

 For a list of the 2021 winners, click on:

-changed their material at no additional fee.
-Any such re-submissions must be done prior to February 1.
 All entering should review the guidelines prior to submitting material.
-All new entries must be in our hands not later than midnight, May 1, 2024.
+All new entries must be in our hands not later than midnight, June 1, 2024.
 All material must be submitted electronically.
 Paper entries will not be accepted in any categories.
+For guidelines, CLICK HERE.

 The Faulkner Society has had the good fortune over the years to be selected by the National Endowment of the Arts and its administrative partner Arts Midwest to create a number of BIG READ projects, designed to break the dreadful cycle of illiteracy that plagues America by encouraging youngsters to delve into good literature.
 Envisioned originally by First Lady Laura Bush, BIG READ was created in the wake of an important national survey which revealed that functional illiteracy was increasing dramatically in the United States.

 The NEA created a list of of literary works it considers essential reading.
 Each year various non-profits compete for grants from NEA to create projects focusing on a book on the NEA list, some contemporary and some classics by authors of the past.
-In 2019, the Society selected Silver Sparrow by Tayari Jones, whose more recent bestseller was an Oprah selection, An American Marriage.
-Ms. Jones was a sell out hit with Faulkner Society audiences, scheduling her key appearances concurrent with the Faulkner festival.
+One of our most successful of the BIG READ projects centered on Silver Sparrow by Tayari Jones, whose recent bestseller was an Oprah selection, An American Marriage.
+Ms. Jones was a sell out hit with Faulkner Society audiences, with her key appearances concurrent with the Faulkner festival.
 For more on this important NEA program, click on BIG READ.
 For more on Ms. Jones, Click here .
-The Society plans to apply for a new BIG READ
+The Society plans to apply for a new BIG READ grant for the 2025 grant year.

 SPRING CONCERT SERIES TO RESUME FOR

 The Faulkner Society’s annual prelude to the celebration of Easter—six free public concerts featuring major types of the music created and enjoyed by New Orleanians for three centuries—opens traditionally a week after Fat Tuesday.
 The 40 days following Mardi Gras day make up the Lenten season, which opens on Ash Wednesday, a period when Christians reflect on the meaning of Christ’s death on the Cross and characterized by abstinence and charitable outreach to the disadvantaged.
 The concerts are free with expenses underwritten by patrons in advance.
 Voluntary collections taken at the end of each concert benefit the poor.
-We were unable to stage the series as a Lenten series in 2020,-23 because of the pandemic.
-We will now to reboot the concert series for Spring, 2024.
+We have been unable to stage the series as a Lenten series since 2020 because of the pandemic and collateral effects.
+We will now to reboot the concert series for Spring, 2025.
 Venue for the series is St. Mary’s Chapel of the historic Ursuline Convent complex.
 The chapel has extraordinary accoustics and is provided to the series by the Society’s partners, The Archdiocese of New Orleans and St. Louis King of France Cathedral Basilica.
 Proceeds from the concert series always are designated for charities which support the indigent.

 The Society is actively soliciting donations from individuals and funding agencies so